ProgramMax/png_cicp_editor/Docs/README.md

-# cicp_inserter
+# png_cicp_editer

-cicp_inserter allows for easy insertion of CICP data into a PNG file.
+png_cicp_editer allows for easy insertion of CICP data into a PNG file.
 CICP is an efficient way to specify explicit color space.
 It is described in Recommendation ITU-T H.273, which can be found here: https://www.itu.int/rec/T-REC-H.273